Elinor Florence, Author

 This house style, once very common throughout North America, is termed foursquare, because it has four equal walls and four equal roof panels, making it easy to put together.

-The old photo below shows the REAL inspiration for the house in Wildwood.
+The old photo below shows the REAL inspiration for my fictional house.
 It came as a kit, ordered from the T. Eaton Company in Winnipeg, Model Number 666, and was assembled by carpenters on a farm near Oyen in eastern Alberta.

 Foursquare houses were often sold by mail order, and hence called “Catalogue Houses.”
 The house would arrive in pieces, down to the last nail, and carpenters would follow the blueprints and put all the pieces together.
 There are still Catalogue Houses standing all over North America — they were quality homes and built to last.
 This drawing shows a similar example of a foursquare house.

 A few years ago, the Oyen house was being operated as Prairie Bells Bed & Breakfast (the owners have since retired).
-While I was writing Wildwood, my mother and I stayed there, and I had a great time snooping around and photographing every nook and cranny.
+While I was writing the book, my mother and I stayed here, and I had a great time snooping around and photographing every nook and cranny.

 The house had never been updated, and the owners were avid collectors, so it was difficult to get a clear photograph of the wonderful period details.
 This is the handsome staircase leading from the front entrance to the second storey.